Skip to main content

 How does Fannin County compare to neighboring counties?

-Fannin County's estimated bill of $1,251/year is $449 less than neighboring Murray County ($1,700).
+The median Fannin County tax bill of $1,021/year (Census ACS 2024) is $204 less than neighboring Murray County ($1,225).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Fannin County?

-File a PT-311A with the Fannin County Board of Assessors at 400 West Main St., Suite 102, Blue Ridge, GA 30513 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Fannin County Board of Assessors at 400 West Main St., Suite 102, Blue Ridge, GA 30513, within 45 days of your notice date.
+Miss that window by a day and Blue Ridge-area owners forfeit the whole year.

 What evidence wins a Fannin County property tax appeal?